 Some places in Florida are experimenting with opening beaches for recreational “essential activities,” — such as walking, jogging, biking, fishing — like Volusia County’s notorious Daytona Beach.
 Just across the border, Georgia’s Governor took a highly controversial action, reopening the state’s beaches April 3, 2020, with some restrictions.
 In doing so, the Georgia Governor nullified any local level decisions by Georgia’s cities and counties who had closed their beaches.

-Prior to the beaches closing, some here, and elsewhere, were not following social distancing guidelines.
-Then neighboring Duval County/Jacksonville, shut down their beaches at 5 p.m. on Friday, March 20, 2020.
-It seems Amelia Island’s beaches instantly became a magnet pulling more people here.
+Neighboring Duval County/Jacksonville, shut down their beaches at 5 p.m. on Friday, March 20, 2020.
+It seemed Amelia Island’s beaches instantly became a magnet pulling more people here.
 The city of Fernandina decided in the afternoon on March 21st, to shut down their stretch of beachfront, effective a few hours later, at 5 p.m.
 Then, within 37 hours of JAX beaches closing, Nassau County closed its beaches effective 6 a.m. on Sunday, March 22, 2020.